borderyz/neurowaves-lab-documentation/docs/source/2-operationprotocol/eeg-fmri-protocol.rst

 - A .vhdr or .xhdr file: a header containing metadata on parameters and sensors.
 - A .xmrk file: contains markers with their time (can be opened in a text file).

+Example of such datasets are present on NYU-BOX.
 Demo dataset has been provided by BP and are available on the recording computer:

 - In the S1-EEGfMRI dataset, at some point in time we can see the gradient artifacts